 Signatories are already determined by the contract model discussed so far.
-The full contract model additionally specifies the observers on each contract.
-A stakeholder of a contract (according to a given contract model) is then either a signatory or an observer on the contract.
-Note that in DAML, as detailed later, controllers specified using simple syntax are automatically made observers whenever possible.
+The full contract model additionally specifies the contract observers on each contract.
+A stakeholder of a contract (according to a given contract model) is then either a signatory or a contract observer on the contract.
+Note that in Daml, as detailed later, controllers specified using simple syntax are automatically made contract observers whenever possible.

 An example is given below.
 The transaction that consists only of Alice’s acceptance of the PaintOffer is projected for each of the three parties in the example: the painter, Alice, and the bank.

 Since both the painter and Alice are stakeholders of the PaintOffer contract, the exercise on this contract is kept in the projection of both parties.
 Recall that consequences of an exercise action are a part of the action.
 Thus, both parties also see the exercise on the Iou Bank A contract, and the creations of the Iou Bank P and PaintAgree contracts.

 The bank is not a stakeholder on the PaintOffer contract (even though it is mentioned in the contract).
 Thus, the projection for the bank is obtained by projecting the consequences of the exercise on the PaintOffer.
 The bank is a stakeholder in the contract Iou Bank A, so the exercise on this contract is kept in the bank’s projection.
 Lastly, as the bank is not a stakeholder of the PaintAgree contract, the corresponding Create action is dropped from the bank’s projection.